Budget, just saying the word evokes tension doesn’t it…

 You might know that not many households actually have a budget.
 If you didn’t let me tell you the numbers are very low.

-So why is it that so many households don’t one?
+So why is it that so many households don’t have one?
 It might just be this argument for actually having one.
 The HARD work starts once you have created it.

 Nobody likes hard work.
-If it is hard work, and you don’t like the work, why would I create a budget in the first place????
+If it is hard work, and you don’t like the work, why would I create a budget in the first place??
 That just doesn’t make sense.

 For me, this is the best argument for not having a budget, but I will come back to that point shortly.